FTSRG-ReteLab/Team1-vcs-ci-lab/README.md

 * First line
 * Second Line
-* This is branch A
+* This is branch A, the best branch